-In this work, we had to carry out different matrix operations like initialization, addition, multiplication, FFT and IFFT etc. on large matrices (2048 \times 2048).
+In this work, we had to carry out different matrix operations like initialization, addition, multiplication, FFT and IFFT etc. on large matrices (2048×2048).
 The performance could be boosted by using parallelization techniques on these operations.
 Thus, different optimization techniques were incorporated into the CPU and GPU codes.
-Appendices A and B detail the approaches considered in this study.
-The specifications of the computational resources are given in Table 1.
+Appendix A and Appendix B detail the approaches considered in this study.